xiao-mantou/GamingTweaks/SSD/Readme.md

 ### TRIM

 Since Windows 10, the OS usually checks the [TRIM](https://en.wikipedia.org/wiki/Trim_(computing)) status on his own, but in order to verify it simply run `fsutil behavior query DisableDeleteNotify`.
-If TRIM is running it will return `DisableDeleteNotify=0` or `DisableDeleteNotify=1` if TRIM is not functioning.
+If TRIM is functional, `DisableDeleteNotify=0` will be returned; otherwise, `DisableDeleteNotify=1` will be returned.

 ### Disk Defragmentation